acolomba/blackvuesync/README.md

 For all examples, we will assume that the camera address is ```dashcam.example.net```.
 A numerical IP address works just as well.

-A quick way to verify that the dashcam is available is by using curl.
+A quick way to verify that the dashcam is reachable via the local network is by using curl.

 ```
 $ curl http://dashcam.example.net/blackvue_vod.cgi